 The pump’s power cord can be pushed out through the drainage hole of the strawberry jar or one of its side pockets, whichever works for you.
 Secure the pump in the bottom of the strawberry jar with stones and run the length of tubing up through the top of the jar.
 Drill a hole into the center of the shallow dish and place it on top of the strawberry jar, running the remainder of the tubing through.
 To prevent leaking, you may want to seal around this hole with suitable sealant.

 You have the option of adding a fitting that sprays, gurgles, drips, etc. depending on the effect you want to achieve.
 Arrange some water-loving plants of your choice into the basin and fill in around them with decorative rocks.
-You can also add some decorative rock to the top saucer if desired.
+You can also add some decorative rocks to the top saucer, if desired.
 Fill both the basin and strawberry jar with water until it begins to overflow on the lowest pocket or until the pump is covered completely with water.
 Once filled, the water is pumped up through the tubing and bubbles onto the saucer and over the rim into the basin below.
-Be sure to add more water as it evaporates so the pump does not run dry.
+Be sure to add more water as it evaporates, so the pump does not run dry.

 Gardening with strawberry jars is not only easy but fun.
 They are well suited for any garden, especially small ones such as patios.
 Strawberry jars can be used for growing various plants or even tranquil fountains.
 Nothing adds beauty to the garden quite like the versatile strawberry jar.